BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Resource Plans are prepared each year by all council Resources to outline the key developments they intend to take forward in the year.
 Performance and actions relating to economic development and regeneration can be found in the Community and Enterprise Resource Plan.

 Twice a year, performance reports are presented to council committees on progress against the Resource Plans.
 In addition, reports detailing progress against the Council Plan Connect Outcomes are prepared.
-See Quarter 2 performance reports for further information.
+See Quarter 2 (September) and Quarter 4 (March - year end) performance reports for further information.

 More information on our objectives can be found in the Council Plan Connect and also the Annual Performance Spotlights.

-Local Government Benchmarking Framework (LGBF) allows councils to work together, to use performance information in a way which will help understand variations, share knowledge, expertise and good practice, with a view to making improvements.
+Local Government Benchmarking Framework (LGBF) allows councils to work together, to use performance information in a way that will help understand variations, share knowledge, expertise and good practice, with a view to making improvements.
 For more information and links relating to this framework go to the 'Benchmarking' paragraph on the Improvement and how we compare page on our website.

-The information contained within this report reflects the position based on the data available at the time of publication (March 2024).
+The information contained within this report reflects the position based on the data available at the time of publication (March 2025).